wittfabian/djangae/docs/consistency.md

       creating/modifying an object, because writing to the session requires a Database write, which is probably slower than a cache write.
 Unless you're altering the session object anyway, in which case the session cache may be advantageous.
+* We deliberately don't register these signals automatically (either in the app's models files or in the app's AppConfig) because registering signals causes Django's bulk delete behaviour to change which in turn causes some of the core Django tests (which are run as part of the Djangae 'testapp') to fail.
+If you can find a way around this then send a pull request!